 Create a timeline of the big day

-Although I can honestly say no wedding goes according to plan (And I really mean that!), it is always a good idea to have a timeline in place to which both your guests and wedding suppliers can work with.
+I can honestly say no wedding goes according to plan by the minute (I really mean that!), it is always a good idea to have a timeline in place to which both your guests and wedding suppliers can work with.
 Pinterest and your wedding suppliers are your greatest assets when it comes to creating a timeline of the big day.
 With all suppliers having seen the process hundreds of times, they are the best people to ask; with photographers being the best choice, as they are quite literally there from start to finish.
 We are always happy to sit down with our couples and discuss their plans for the big day and where we think additional or less time is needed.
 We also suggest that you provide enough time for buffer periods.
-What is a buffer period? this is sections of time throughout your big day that are empty spaces which will allow for any delays to take place, with one of the biggest being group shots (theres always an uncle bob that goes wondering! or even an auntie Maureen whose on the bouncy castle!).
-So by incorporating these buffer periods into your day you are minimising the stress levels and also showing a well structured day to your suppliers who will love you for this.
+What is a buffer period? (buffer, not buffet, even though you must make time for the buffet!) this is sections of time throughout your big day that are empty spaces which will allow for any natural delays to take place.
+Group shots can sometimes take a little longer – theres always an uncle bob that goes wondering or even an auntie Maureen who’s on the bouncy castle!
+By incorporating these buffer periods into your day you are minimising the stress levels and can sit back and relax knowing you’ve got some time to relax in between key parts of your day.

 Hair stylist and MUA trial day